Update you browser

 RCA scholarships and awards

-Over 180 scholarships, awards and bursaries are currently available to incoming RCA students.
+Over 300 scholarships, awards and bursaries will be made available to incoming RCA students for the 2025/26 academic year.
 These are awarded predominantly on an assessment of financial hardship and social disadvantage.
 The RCA wants our programmes to be open to all talented students, from all backgrounds – if you are an existing offer holder or thinking of applying to the RCA but you are worried about finances, please visit our scholarships and award page to see if support is available.
 Incoming RCA students will be offered the opportunity to apply for RCA scholarships.

 Campus facilities